Virgin broadband review - is it any good?

 Virgin recently increased it's fastest package from 200Mb to up to 300Mb, which is still the fastest widely available broadband in the UK.

-BT offer an entry-level fibre service at speeds up to 52Mb but it's only slightly cheaper than Virgin and almost half the speed, and their fastest service is up to 76Mb.
+BT offer an entry-level fibre service at speeds up to 52Mb but it's only slightly cheaper than Virgin's 50Mb package, and their fastest service is up to 76Mb.

 While Virgin's advertised speeds might not always accurately represent the speeds customers actually get, it's pretty close and still much faster than their nearest competitors.